Make 2021 A Transformational Year

 first see each other standing on your feet.

 Listen to inspirational, classical, or soft country music at least once

 a week.
 Remember, too much rock music makes one agitated and angry.

-Remember, always to say "I Love You" to a friend, parent,
+Remember, always to say "I Love You" to a friend, parent, spouse, or

 Have a happy and meaningful new year.